This is an update of a blog I wrote a while ago, the reason being more egg replacements are now available on our supermarket shelves.

 Flax and chia seeds

 My favourite here is ground flax seeds over chai.
-I buy a big bag of golden flaxseeds (linseeds) and then grind down half of the packet and store in an air proof container.
+I buy a big bag of golden flaxseeds (linseeds) and then grind down half of the packet and store it in an air proof container.
 This saves time rather than grinding them down each time you want to bake something.
 Buying them whole is cheaper too.

 Once these ground seeds are added to water they thicken to a gel and acts as an excellent egg replacement.
 They also add heart-healthy vitamins and essential minerals to your recipes.